Muhammad Ismail Agha: Detention in 2002

-Shortly after leaving home to look for work in December 2002, Agha was detained by Afghan soldiers in Girishk for attempting to join the Taliban to fight against Americans, a charge which he denied.
+Shortly after leaving home to look for work in December 2002, Agha was detained by Afghan soldiers in Girishk for attempting to join the Taliban to fight against Americans, a charge he denied.
 At the time, he would have been aged between 13 and 14 years old.[b]
 He was then transferred to the United States at Bagram Air Base in Afghanistan.
-During this time he says he was held in solitary confinement and subjected to sleep deprivation and stress position, both enhanced interrogation techniques used at the time by the U.S. Armed Forces.
+During this time, he says he was held in solitary confinement and subjected to sleep deprivation and stress position, both enhanced interrogation techniques used at the time by the U.S. Armed Forces.

 He was then transferred on February 7, 2003, to Guantanamo Bay, Cuba.[c]
 He was put with two other teenagers, Naqibullah and Asadullah, in Camp Iguana, the section of Guantanamo built for juveniles.
 Unlike other detainees, those in Camp Iguana were not shackled and hooded, and did not wear orange boiler suits.

-They were given classes in Pashto (their own language), English, Arabic, Islam, maths, science, and art.
+They were given classes in Pashto (their native language), English, Arabic, Islam, mathematics, science, and art.
 While there, they learned to read and write.
 Their camp had a recreation yard, where the boys played football every day with their guards, and sometimes basketball and volleyball.
-Agha and his family said that he was well-treated by the American troops and attended school during his incarceration at Guantanamo, although he criticized the US for not contacting his parents for 10 months, and failing to let them know that he was still alive during that time.
+Agha and his family said that he was treated well by the American troops and attended school during his incarceration at Guantanamo, although he criticized the US for not contacting his parents for 10 months, and failing to let them know that he was still alive during that time.

 He was transported to Bagram along with the other two juvenile detainees and released on January 29, 2004; a Red Cross plane took him from there to Kandahar.